William McCarter and Ellen Hargis

 Living next to William was "F. McCarter," a farmer with $320 in personal property, who was also born in Virginia.
 This was probably William's brother H. F. "Frank" McCarter who was said to have spent some time in Kansas after the Civil War.

 William and H.F.
 McCarter had likely come to Wilson County in '69 or '70 during the illegal land grab on the Osage Reserve.
-The Osage and Sioux had done their best to run off squatters in the 50s and 60s, but were completely overwhelmed by the number of settlers who arrived in 1870.
+The Osage and Sioux had done their best to run off squatters in the '50s and '60s, but were completely overwhelmed by the number of settlers who arrived in 1870.
 At this time, much of Kansas was still the "wild west" complete with horse thieves, gunslingers, and general lawlessness.
 With the influx of settlers, towns were literally springing up overnight.

 One month after the 1870 census, Clifton Twp. was divided in half, and William became a resident of newly established Colfax Twp.
-That year the township was taken by storm by homesteaders, with thirty arriving in a single day in the month of May.
+That year the township was taken by storm by homesteaders, with 30 arriving in a single day in the month of May.

 William and Ellen remained in Colfax Twp. for many years.
 The 1880 census lists them with their first three children George, Beauford, and Nettie.

-William and Ellen's
+William and Ellen's Children |

 Born in Colfax Twp.
-Wilson Co., Kansas Married Died
+Wilson Co., Kansas | Married | Died |

-George L. McCarter Sep 1872 Jessie M. Morse
+George Lee McCarter | Sep 1872 | Jessie M. Morse 28 Dec 1898 |

-Beauford Centinel McCarter Jun 1876 Never married Orange Co., California
+Beauford Centinel McCarter | Jun 1876 | Never married | Orange Co., California Feb 1948 |

-Nettie A. McCarter Sep 1879 Judson McCoy
+Nettie A. McCarter | Sep 1879 | Judson McCoy 22 Dec 1897 |

-San Bernadino Co., California
+San Bernadino Co., California Jan 1961 |

-Cora B. McCarter Jun 1882 Hezekiah Row
+Cora B. McCarter | Jun 1882 | Hezekiah Row 28 Jul 1902 |

-Nebraska or Kansas
+Nebraska or Kansas between 1914-20 |

-James William McCarter Oct 1885 Never married Orange Co., California
+James "Will" McCarter | Oct 1885 | Never married | Orange Co., California May 1915 |

 In 1897 William applied for his daughter Nettie's marriage license.
 On December 22 she was married to Judson McCoy who was also a resident of Ridge in Colfax Twp.

-Meanwhile in Colfax Twp, the 1900 census lists Beauford as the head of household, with the three youngest children, Cora (17), J.W.
-(14) and Lula (12).
+Meanwhile in Colfax Twp, the 1900 census lists Beauford as the head of household, with the three youngest children, Cora (17), Will (14) and Lula (12).
 The other children, Nettie and George, were living just to the north in Perry Twp., Woodson County.

 Many Kansans migrated to Otero County after three large canals brought farming to the desert region in 1890.
 In 1895 Rocky Ford was said to have two good hotels, many mercantile houses and small manufactories, one weekly newspaper, extensive lumber yards, a bank, a post office, two churches, an excellent public school, and a good water system.
-The county quickly became one of the largest fruit-growing regions in the state and is still well-known for its watermelons.
+The county quickly became one of the largest fruit-growing regions in the state and is still well known for its watermelons.

 William settled on a farm near Wintersburg.
 He died there on February 11, 1914, at the age of 71 and was buried in the Huntington Beach Cemetery.